About Teaching Music Research

 About me

-To learn more about my music, you can read my artist’s statement.
-To learn more about my research, you can read my research statement.
+To learn more about my different pursuits, keep reading below.
 To contact me, send me an email at samuel.j.brannon at gmail.com

 Music